Human Subjects Submissions

 Please expect the review to take 2-4 weeks, although many are reviewed much quicker.
-Please contact Dr. Hamill with questions about your submission or if you have any questions regarding review board guidelines.
+Please contact Dr. Joseph Hamill with questions about your submission or if you have any questions regarding review board guidelines.

 Note: If you are submitting more than 1 protocol at the same time, please be sure that each protocol is completed by itself, submitted in duplicate, and that the materials for each protocol are clipped together to avoid confusion.